lsst/dp0-1_lsst_io/tutorials-examples/portal-beginner.rst

 ..
-This is a template rst file (.rst) within the Vera C. Rubin Observatory Documentation for Data Preview 0.1 (DP0.1) documentation project.
-This template can be used for a directory's index.rst or other pages within the directory.
-This comment and proceeding blank line may be deleted after the file is copied and renamed within the destination directory.

-..
 Review the README on instructions to contribute.
 ..
 Review the style guide to keep a consistent approach to the documentation.
 ..
 Static objects, such as figures, should be stored in the _static directory.
 Review the _static/README on instructions to contribute.